Remote Control for Android Devices

 4.Enter your Splashtop licenses into the Smart Device Remote Control Gateway.

 5.Obtain an SSL certificate for the Smart Device Remote Control Server.
 For information about certificates, see Obtaining SSL Certificates.

 6.Create software payloads for the platform services and streamers.
+When creating the payload for the streamer, select the Launch on installation option.
 For information about software payloads, see Software Payload.

 7.Use smart device profiles to distribute the platform service software payloads to devices.

 It is important that the platform service is installed on the device before the streamer.

 8.Use smart device profiles to distribute the streamer software payloads to devices.

 To connect to the Smart Device Remote Control Gateway